rife2/rife2/README.md

 # Welcome

 RIFE2 is a full-stack, no-declaration, framework to quickly and effortlessly create web applications with modern Java.

 RIFE2 is built on the foundations of the original RIFE framework that was popular from 2002-2010.
-Since then, the world and Java have changed and many of the original RIFE APIs can finally be replaced with pure Java, no-XML, no-YAML, leaving only type-safe expressive code.
+Since then, the world and Java have changed and many of the original RIFE APIs could finally be replaced with pure Java, no-XML, no-YAML, leaving only type-safe expressive code.

+RIFE2 preserves most of the original features and adds new ones, for a fraction of the footprint and with even greater developer productivity than before.
+RIFE2 was created by Geert Bevin, one of the first Java Champions and speaker at many Java conferences.

 **This is a quick tutorial, the [full documentation](https://github.com/gbevin/rife2/wiki) contains a lot more information.**

-_NOTE: The documentation and this readme are work-in-progress_

 ## Why RIFE2?